 Thus we need to know the charge density as a function of x.
-I'm not sure why, but apparently it's where $L_p$ is a diffusion length.
-This equation smells to me like a simplified model of reality, I'm not sure how much it's based on fundamental physics.
+I'm not sure why, but apparently it's where L_p is a diffusion length.
+I think the equation above, the exponential decay as a function of length, is related to the probabilty of electron/hole recombination, and how the rate of recombination must be related to the exceess hole concentration, as such related to Exponential decay.